 Institutionally, APR and related assessment practices are important for accreditation purposes.
 Regional and state accreditation agencies review APR data to ensure that Mason students are meeting their degree program’s student learning outcomes.

 All Academic Program Review reports are peer reviewed, with tenured faculty from Mason serving as reviewers.
 Each APR report is read and evaluated by a review team consisting of at least two faculty reviewers.
 Several (3-6) reviewers are assigned to read reports from large units that run multiple degree programs.
-Every Spring semester, review teams read their assigned APR reports and submit a response document to OIA.
+Every spring semester, review teams read their assigned APR reports and submit a response document to OIEP.
 Review teams evaluate their assigned APR report and write a response document that addresses the unit’s program goals, action plans, learning outcomes assessments, and alignment with the university’s mission and strategic plan.
 The response document also identifies issues that may require further attention.
-Each review team meets with the Provost and OIA staff to discuss their assigned APR report.
+Each review team meets with the Provost and OIEP staff to discuss their assigned APR report.
 After review teams have submitted their response document and met with the Provost, the review response document is sent to the unit.
-Finally, each unit meets with the Associate Provost for Undergraduate Education, Associate Provost for Graduate Education, College Dean, and OIA staff to address any outstanding issues and to create follow-up plans as needed.
+Finally, each unit meets with the Associate Provost for Undergraduate Education, Associate Provost for Graduate Education, College Dean, and OIEP staff to address any outstanding issues and to create follow-up plans as needed.